BoA: 2016–present: Musical projects, television production, and acting debut

 In 2018, BoA returned to Japan and released her ninth Japanese album Watashi Konomama de Iinokana on February 14, 2018, followed by EP Unchained in March.
 To accompany the release of the EP, she embarked on the BoA The Live 2018: Unchained Tour from March 15 to April 4.
 People who attend the concerts received a copy of Unchained.
 On January 31, she released "Nega Dola", which served as a single for BoA's then-upcoming first extended play.
 The EP, One Shot, Two Shot, was released on February 20, alongside its titular lead single and the song's music video.
 The EP peaked at number six at the South Korean Gaon Album Chart and number seven at the Billboard World Albums Chart.
 On October 24, she released her ninth Korean album Woman alongside a lead single of the same name.
 The album peaked at number six at the Gaon Album Chart, number eleven at the Billboard World Albums Chart.

 On June 4, 2019, she released the single "Feedback", which features rapper Nucksal, alongside the song's music video.
 BoA embarked on her #Mood Tour, which had six dates in Japan and two dates in Seoul, from September to October 2019.
-On October 23, she released a new Japanese single, "Wishing Well," which she earlier debuted on the tour.
+On October 23, she released a new Japanese single, "Wishing Well", which she earlier debuted on the tour.
 On December 11, 2019, she released her second extended play Starry Night.

 In May 2020, BoA was featured as one of the coaches for the third season of The Voice of Korea, alongside Dynamic Duo, Sung Si-kyung, and Kim Jong-kook.
 On December 1, 2020, she released her tenth Korean album Better.
 SpoTV News shared BoA to join as a judge for Mnet Dance program "Street Woman Fighter".
 It is a female dance crew competition premiering in August 2021.
 On November 5, 2021, BoA released the Japanese single, "My Dear", to commemorate her 20th anniversary.

 BoA was revealed as a member of the supergroup Got the Beat on December 27, 2021.
 The group debuted on January 3, 2022.
 To celebrate her 20th anniversary, BoA released the Japanese compilation album The Greatest on May 30, 2022.

-Image and artistry
+On November 8, 2022, BoA announced her third EP Forgive Me along with the title track on the same name on November 22, 2022.
+In 2024, BoA appeared in the drama Marry My Husband, where she played Oh Yu-ra.
+Her performance in the drama was met with negative reviews.

+In August 4, 2025, BoA released their eleventh studio album Crazier with the lead single on the same name.

+Artistry

+Influences

+BoA lists hip hop as her main musical influence, though she also enjoys R&B. Her favorite musicians are Whitney Houston, Michael Jackson, Justin Timberlake, and Ne-Yo; as a result, much of BoA's music is either dance-pop or R&B. Because she also sings ballads, she is often compared to Japanese singers Namie Amuro and Ayumi Hamasaki.